weijiehiew/finalchallenge/README.md

 ![Alt text](diagram/documentation%20pics/GUI.png)

 ## Purpose of the 32 x 32 GUI
 Our objective is to create a 32 by 32 Pixel-Tint System Graphical User Interface that enables users to colour the grid, create patterns and sequence using the different shades of grey.
+Sending the image after will output the values of the buttons.

 ---

 ### How it works:
->If a user clicks a specific shade from the colour section on the right and then pressing one of the buttons from the 32x32 grid will change to its colour.
+If a user clicks a specific shade from the colour section on the right and then pressing one of the buttons from the 32x32 grid will change to its colour.

 ![Alt text](diagram/documentation%20pics/Gif%20Video.gif)